rakannimer/react-firebase-firestore/README.md

 # React Firebase Firestore

-Easily Render from your firestore database in your react(-native) app.
+Easily render data from your firestore database in your react(-native) app.

 React Firestore provides the following components :